lmullen/jsr/_source/issues/vol14/crow.markdown

 co-manifests with Zen, Vipassana, Tibetan, and other traditions by a predominantly Euro-American population that generally converts to Buddhism as adults.
-Wilson claims that this environment generates much more liberal and hybrid Buddhists, .
+Wilson claims that this environment generates much more liberal and hybrid Buddhists.
 He calls these individuals "pluralistic Buddhists."
 "They may strongly identify with a particular lineage," Wilson explains, "but have one or two practices picked up from other sources, or they may actively seek to incorporate multiple forms